It’s not always easy to tell the difference between thinking and looking out the window.

 Window thinking is what I do and sometimes I write it down here.

-This year I’ve challenged myself to post one 17-syllable thought to this space every single day.
-I am indexing this work (and have written about the evolution of the project) on my 17 Beats page.
+Last year I challenged myself to post one 17-syllable thought to this space every single day.
+I indexed this work (and have written about the evolution of the project) on my 17 Beats page.

 I’m a reader and have kept track of my reading trail for more than a decade now.
-You can find this work indexed in my 2019 Reading List.
+You can find the lists in the menu bar.

 I also live in Alaska and am keen to observe, experience, and share my thoughts from this dramatic and unique place.
 You’ll find a lot of these woven into my blog posts and I have collected them here.